k-yak/stati18n/README.md

 =====================

 **stati18n** is a tool to manage static pages internationalization.
-It is based on content property of CSS, creating CSS data file.
-To change language a basic script simply change class of each DOM element.
+It is based on content property of CSS, creating CSS data files.
+To change language a basic script simply change css included file.

 **Politic** stop Nervous BreakDom.
 Only one Dom line change (css include).